 (In a thought process similar to “The George Burns Argument” lies the “Steve Jobs Argument”.
 In regards to Jobs… many people will state that he is proof that utilizing alternative treatments to reverse cancer is simply not effective.
 It’s been well documented that Jobs’ diet was largely vegetarian based.
 From a narrow perspective, the failure of his diet to address his disease provides enough evidence for some to state that diet has no bearing on longevity.
 However, when the lifestyle of Jobs is analyzed utilizing the 7 pillars outlined above, it seems as though sleep, stress, environmental exposure, and possibly respiratory patterns were far from optimal.
 He was known to have quite an aggressive attitude which leads me to speculate that his stress hormone levels remained elevated for prolonged periods of time.
 A 2015 article in the tech blog Mashable would outline the fact that Jobs was extremely over-stressed when he was the CEO of 2 companies (Apple/Pixar) simultaneously.
 He even mentioned in his biography that this situation might have played a role in him developing and dying from pancreatic cancer.
 Much like Burns there is much speculation regarding the daily regimen of celebrities but to attribute Jobs’ death to a lack of efficacy of natural reversal of disease is to be ignorant of the layers that constitute wellness.
 There is no diet in the world that will overcome the destruction of a chronic high-stress, sleep deprived lifestyle.
 In the same exact vein there is no chemotherapy, surgery, radiation, or pharmaceutical option that will overcome the destructive nature of this same lifestyle.
 By now it should be relatively clear that wellness is multi-pronged and multi-layered.)

 Glutathione is considered to be an essential antioxidant produced within the body and utilized by virtually every cell.
 There are hundreds of studies supporting the notion that a deficiency in glutathione correlates with a sub-par internal environment and disease while elevated levels coincide with longevity.
 If a person is not entirely healthy there is the potentiality that they are already glutathione deficient so it should be noted that prolonged, strenuous exercise further depletes glutathione levels temporarily.
+A 2017 study in the journal Free Radical Research observed that acute intense exercise induces increased reactive oxygen species and inflammation in the liver.
 This puts an unhealthy person at risk of suffering a heart attack, stroke, or developing blood clots.